cloudbees-days/cloudbees-field-workshops/labs/pipeline-template-catalog/pipeline-template-catalog.md

 ## Create vue.js Job from Pipeline Template Catalog
 In this lab you will create a new Multibranch Pipeline job from the **VueJS** template provided by the Pipeline Template Catalog you added above - just by filling in a few parameters.

-1. On your Team Master navigate to the **template-jobs** folder that you created in the previous lab.
+1. On your Team Master navigate into the **template-jobs** folder that you created in the previous lab.
 2. Click on the ***New VueJS*** link in the left menu. <p><img src="images/template_link.png" width=800/>
 3. Enter an item name of your **[GitHub username]-frontend**, select **VueJS**  and click the **OK** button. <p><img src="images/item_form.png" width=800/>
 4. Fill out the template parameters: